xinyee20/tp/docs/UserGuide.md

 **Example:**

-In tutorial lesson `1-2` of tutorial group `G04`, you felt that your student named `Aaron Tan` with student number `A0123456U` provided some good insights during lessons.
+In tutorial lesson `1-2` of tutorial group `G04`, you felt that your student named `Aaron Tan` with student number `A0123456U` provided some good insights during the lesson.
 You decided to add `1` mark to his participation score for this tutorial lesson. `Aaron Tan` is the first person on the student list so his `index` number is 1.